 Continuing Education hours: How do I get them and also, why?

 Certification as a Master Gardener Volunteer is limited to one year, renewable every year.
 In order to renew, active Master Gardener Volunteers are required to obtain 10 hours of continuing education each year.
 Continuing education requirements ensure a Master Gardener Volunteer is able to provide the public the latest information.
-Current opportunities are shared on the Rock County Master Gardener facebook page, on the listserve, and in the monthly newsletter.
+Current opportunities are shared on the Rock County Master Gardener listserve, and in the monthly newsletter.

 Can I do classes for Continuing Education at other places than Extension?